2026 SRC President-Elect · Southshore University College

 Months of accountable leadership.

-Henry Kwaku Annorh, SRC Presidential Aspirant 2026
+Henry Kwaku Annorh, SRC President-Elect 2026

 Henry Kwaku Annorh

-Presidential Aspirant · 2026
+SRC President-Elect · 2026

-Integrity & Excellence in Leadership a lean executive core, united by a singular vision.
+President-Elect Mandate a lean executive core, united by a singular vision.

-The Manifesto
+The Mandate

-The SRC you deserve: Open, Honest, Inclusive.
+The SRC mandate: Open, Honest, Inclusive.

-For too long, it's been "them vs. us."
-That ends now.
+The election has moved from promise to responsibility.
 Three pillars.
 Concrete deliverables.
 A student government that belongs to every single student on this campus.

 01